fwang2/sys/mac.md

 * Use Disk Util to erase the Mac
 * And install the new system.

+# Mac OS Restore (from Time Machine)

+* Power up Mac, while holding Command+R, release when seeing Apple logo.
+* This will take you to Recovery, where Restore from Time Machine is an option.

 # Mac OS System Notes

 - [Mac OS System Notes](#mac-os-system-notes)